james-gibson/meetupDemystifyingWeatherAPI/README.md

 #### Getting started

 These days weather data seems to be everywhere, and in some regards it is everywhere.
-I have chosen to introduce weather api's to you by focusing on a fairly unique product in the weather data market, Forecast.io.
-This weather site aggrigates through statistics multiple weather sources to provide hyper-local forecasts based on your location.
+I have chosen to introduce weather apis to you by focusing on a fairly unique product in the weather data market, Forecast.io.
+This weather site aggregates through statistics multiple weather sources to provide hyper-local forecasts based on your location.

 ![forecast.io](./images/forecastIO.jpg)